-Tickets for traditional Pearls of Icelandic song concerts cost ISK 3900 for adults and the concert lasts about an hour.
+Tickets for Pearls of Icelandic song concerts cost ISK 5500 and the concert lasts about an hour.
 You can buy tickets online by clicking on the buying icon or at the box office in Harpa (tel +354 5285050)

 Click on the concert date you are interested in to see the Artist performing that day

 Our concerts are held in Harpa, the new concert hall and conference centre in Reykjavik.

 Harpa was opened in 2011 and has hosted the concerts of the Pearls of Icelandic song ever since

 One of the halls of Harpa is Kaldalón and that is where our concerts are usually held.
 Kaldalón has great acustics for vocal music and the design of the hall is ideal for the Pearls.